openplanet-nl/nadeoapi-docs/docs/live/maps/add-favorite.md

       required: true
 ---

-Adds a map to your favorites.
+Adds a map to your authenticated account's favorites.

 ---